Saturday 10th February 2018 until Monday 7th May 2018

 Darrell's work is predominantly three dimensional and incorporates simple techniques and everyday materials, mainly scrap cardboard and paper.
 This makes the outcomes cheap and easily achievable for even the youngest of participants.

-You can see more of her work at www.darrellwakelam.co.uk
+You can see more of his work at www.darrellwakelam.co.uk

 Lorna Rees, Artistic Director of Gobbledegook theatre company, which create happenings through live performance, music and installation.
 As theatre artists their guiding principal is to create or facilitate work which 'renders the familiar strange' for audiences – be it on a seafront promenade, in public gardens, festival fields, school corridors or playgrounds.
 They believe very strongly in play for people of all ages and that the link between theatre, playing and making stories is very close indeed.